My Farming Story:

-Since then, I’ve spent the past three years as the farm hand at City’s Edge Farm, with one summer off in the middle of it all to go farming in France.
+After moving off of Saltspring, I spent the three years as the farm hand at City’s Edge Farm, with one summer off in the middle of it all to go farming in France.
 My time at City’s Edge Farm was an incredible mentorship experience and I grew both the hands-on skills needed to grow vegetables and the resilience needed to be a farmer.
 From blissful summer days watching eagles soar overhead to the days where everything goes wrong until there's nothing else to do but fall into a pile of mud and cry; the afternoons where there is a bounty of delicious produce ready to be delivered to eager customers to the mornings when we arrived to find everything had been destroyed by insects overnight; it’s been a rollercoaster of learning how to seed, transplant, weed and harvest while keeping the bunnies, deer and flea beetles at bay.

 I launched Rake and Radish Farm the same month I turned 23, just as the rest of life was shutting down due to the start of the pandemic.
 The first season at Rake and Radish was incredibly busy as the transformation from hay field to half acre market garden took place.
 But the support of community, neighbours, CSA box program customers, family and friends made it possible.

 Currently heading into Season Three, I feel so honoured to spend my days growing fresh produce for the people and communities I care for deeply.
 I don’t see my peers reflected in current veggie box programs and I want to make sure people I care about can eat well and be nourished by sustainable produce.